 Edinburgh Castle stands on the skyline of the Scottish capital on Castle Rock, where an edifice has stood since the 12th century.
 It has played a pivotal role in Scottish development throughout the centuries, and is now is home to the crown jewels of Scotland, the Stone of Destiny and Mons Meg, a 15th century gun.
 You can take guided tours of the castle or enjoy an audio tour.

 Just to the west of England lays this often forgotten about area of the UK.
-The south of Wales boasts exotic beaches and charming rolling hills while the north of the country enjoys colourful towns and a fascinating language!
+There’s so many things to do in Wales; the south of the country boasts exotic beaches and charming rolling hills while the north of the country enjoys colourful towns and a fascinating language!
 Visit Wales to experience a culture like no other!

 85. South Stack Lighthouse